WolfgangKonen/SACOBRA_Py/docs/source/overview.rst

 It is based on the earlier R package SACOBRA which was authored by

 - Samineh Bagheri, formerly TH Köln, now inovex GmbH
+- Wolfgang Konen, TH Köln
 - Thomas Baeck, Univ.
 Leiden
-- Wolfgang Konen, TH Köln

 SACOBRA uses many ideas from and extends COBRA, which was developed by R. G. Regis [Regis14]_.

 The **SACOBRA_Py** realization relies on these other Python packages and software tools:

-- ``lhsmdu`` for latin hypercube sampling (LHS) in the initial design phase
 - ``scipy.RBFInterpolator`` for building the RBF surrogate models
 - ``nlopt`` for nonlinear optimization algorithms in the sequential optimization step
+- ``lhsmdu`` for latin hypercube sampling (LHS) in the initial design phase
 - ``Sphinx`` for building the package documentation from inline docstrings and .rst files
 - ``readthedocs.io`` for deploying and hosting the documentation pages

-We acknowledge and are thankful for all the work put into these great open-source software tools!
+We acknowledge and are grateful for all the work that goes into these great open source software tools!

 ..
 [Regis14] R. G. Regis.
 Constrained optimization by radial basis function interpolation for high-dimensional expensive black-box problems with infeasible initial points.
 Engineering Optimization, 46(2):218-243, 2014.